EASStudio/Console-Craft-Code/README.md

 # Downloading for Windows
 If you have visual studio installed, just open with Visual Studio.
 You can also clone the repositiory with ( https://github.com/EASStudio/Console-Craft-Code.git ).

-# Downloading for Mac
- -Mac: Clone the repositiory with ( https://github.com/EASStudio/Console-Craft-Code.git ).

-# Downloading for Linux
+# Downloading for Mac and Linux
- -Linux: Clone the repositiory with ( https://github.com/EASStudio/Console-Craft-Code.git ).
+This project is not made with CMake or PreMake right now, so no Mac or Linux support.

 # Gameplay
 <img width="478" height="230" alt="Air Wizard" src="https://github.com/user-attachments/assets/a9caa7a0-d89c-4758-b440-144ed914d36d" />